moondance-labs/tanssi-docs/builders/manage/sudo/maintenance.md

 ![Exit maintenance mode](/images/builders/manage/sudo/maintenance/maintenance-4.webp)

-To verify that maintenance mode has been successfully enabled, you can check in the **Explorer** section under the **Network** tab and review the recent events.
+To verify that maintenance mode has been disabled, you can check in the **Explorer** section under the **Network** tab and review the recent events.

 ![Check maintenance mode is disabled](/images/builders/manage/sudo/maintenance/maintenance-5.webp)

 Remember that using maintenance mode is an emergency action that should only be activated when your chain is at dire risk.
-It may be worthwhile to establish a policy for your appchain that sets specific circuit breaker triggers for when maintenance mode will be enabled.
-Having a policy established in advance will also make decision-making more streamlined during a potential emergency situation.
+It may be worthwhile to establish a policy for your appchain that sets specific circuit breaker triggers to determine when maintenance mode will be enabled.
+Establishing a policy in advance will also streamline decision-making during a potential emergency.

 And that's it!
-The [Using Sudo](/builders/manage/sudo/) section has plenty more guides on how you can use the Sudo account to manage your Tanssi appchain.
+The [Using Sudo](/builders/manage/sudo/) section has plenty more guides on using the Sudo account to manage your Tanssi appchain.

 --8<-- 'text/_disclaimers/third-party-content.md'